reginaldford/sms/readme.md

 <details>
   <summary>Files</summary>

-    1. fileRead("test.txt"); #reads test.txt , paths are relative to the working directory
+    1. fileReadStr("test.txt"); #reads test.txt , paths are relative to the working directory

-    2. fileWrite(fname, content); # takes a string for the file name to write to, and a string for the content to write
+    2. fileWriteStr(fname, content); # takes a string for the file name to write to, and a string for the content to write

     3. fileParse(fname); # Parses the file into a single object